2012–2013 Iraqi protests: December

 By late December Prime Minister Maliki was claiming that the Ramadi protest camp had been turned into a headquarters for the leadership of al-Qaeda.
 Simultaneously the Iraqi army was conducting an offensive in Al Anbar Governorate against al-Qaeda.

 On Saturday 28 December MP Ahmed al-Alwani was arrested in a raid on his home in Ramadi.
 During the raid Alwani's brother, as well as 5 of his guards were killed.
 Eight other guards were wounded, whilst 10 members of the security forces were also wounded.
 Alwani was a prominent supporter of an anti-government protest camp situated on a highway near Ramadi.
 Reacting to his arrest, influential Sunni cleric Sheik Abdul Malik Al-Saadi urged Sunni protesters to defend themselves.

 The following evening, on Sunday 29 December, an Iraqi defense ministry spokesperson claimed on state TV that local Sunni leaders and clerics had agreed to peacefully end the 12 month sit in at the Ramadi protest camp after the Iraqi government had warned them that the camp was a potential shelter for al-Qaeda.

 The following day Iraqi security forces dismantled the Ramadi protest camp, however police special forces units claimed they came under fire when trying to enter the camp.
 At least ten people were killed and a number of police vehicles were attacked and burned, whilst Iraqi government helicopters supported security forces moving in on the camp.
 Loudspeakers from some Mosques in Ramadi reportedly exhorted people to "go to jihad."
 A doctor at Ramadi hospital claimed that 10 gunmen had been killed and 30 wounded, whilst 3 policemen were killed and some four police vehicles destroyed.

 Several hours later, in reaction to the violence in Ramadi, some 40 Sunni MP's offered their resignations.
 The MP's demanded the withdrawal of the army from Ramadi and the release of Ahmed al-Alwani.
 The MP's resignations however will not have effect unless accepted by the parliaments speaker, Usama al-Nujayfi.
 Sunni politician Saleh al-Mutlaq called for all politicians from the Iraqi National Movement to withdraw from the political process, which he claimed had hit a "dead end."
 Sheik Abdul Malik Al-Saadi denounced the move against the protest camp, and called on security forces to immediately withdraw in order to avert further bloodshed.
 Saadi also called the Maliki led Iraqi government a "sectarian government that wants to smash and eradicate the Sunni people in its country," and urged on Sunni politicians to resign from their posts and abstain from the political process.

 Aftermath

 Following the December 2013 clashes, ISIL launched a campaign in Anbar, taking control of Fallujah and temporarily occupying parts of Ramadi.
 Tribal militias fought alongside ISIL, and according to Sheikh Ali Hatem al-Suleiman of the Dulaim tribe, ISIL constituted only 5–7% of the anti-government forces.
-Fighting continued in 2014 and by June, the conflict escalated into a full-scale war, with ISIL controlling 40% of Iraq.
+Fighting continued in 2014 and by June, the conflict escalated into a full-scale war, with ISIL at one point controlling over 40% of Iraq.